coder/websocket/README.md

 - Thorough tests, fully passes the [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)
 - Zero dependencies outside of the stdlib for the core library
 - JSON and ProtoBuf helpers in the wsjson and wspb subpackages
-- High performance, memory reuse by default
+- Highly optimized by default
 - Concurrent writes out of the box

 ## Roadmap